Adapted from the forthcoming book

 Beyond the Tropes

 One of the blunting factors for these arguments is that they carry a general sense of “everyone knows this.”
 Everyone knows we buy too much junk, that most of it is junk, that we spend too much, use consumer credit badly, mortgage our futures, fail to plan for the low spots in life, etc. and so forth; lather, rinse, repeat.
 Such things are well-worn tropes in social commentary and even more so in humor; it was a good laugh when Lucy came home loaded with packages after Ricky told her they had to economize.
 It’s become such a punch line in comics and satirical cartoons that the urgent aspects of the problem pass away easily with the laugh.
-(All of this is a component of the co-option of the anti-consumerism movement, which we’ll discuss in the book.
+(All of this is a component of the co-option of the anti-consumerism movement, which we’ll discuss in a later chapter.
 For now, understand that it’s not surprising that you didn’t figure out the renegade position for yourself; you’ve been distracted and deflected by masters of those arts.)

 With respect to the “everybody knows” argument, alcohol comes to mind as an understandable simile for consumerism.
 Through the 1980s, drunk driving was tolerated, socially and legally, to an unbelievable degree.
 Yes, everyone knew it was bad.
 Everyone knew people killed themselves and others—sometimes innocent others—while driving loaded.
 Everyone knew that they, or guests, really shouldn’t drive home after three or four drinks.
 There were the stern, finger-wagging PSAs on television and radio, and every holiday some group or another ran newspaper ads ranging from reminders to pleas to threats to gruesome shock ads with the message to drive sober.

 But far fewer took it seriously, as a serious problem with serious consequences, than today.
-The efforts of Mothers Against Drunk Driving (MADD) and other groups, and the increasing severity of punishment, have reduced drunk driving casualties and—much more importantly—made it socially unacceptable to drive drunk.
+The efforts of Mothers Against Drunk Driving (MADD) and other groups, and the increasing severity of punishment have reduced drunk driving casualties and—much more importantly—made it socially unacceptable to drive drunk.
 Sitcoms of the 1970s and 80s would toss in a drunk driver for a laugh; that’s almost unthinkable today.
 Uncle Fred staggering out the door, dropping his keys and doing a sad-clown act trying to find them, is just not funny any more.

-We are at that primitive stage with consumerism, maybe even further back than that to the kind of attitude people had towards drunk driving in the 1950s: it wasn’t just overlooked, but subtly encouraged by having parties with gallons of alcohol and the winking expectation that everyone would have little adventures driving home.
+We are at that primitive stage with consumerism, maybe even further back than that to the kind of attitude people had towards drunk driving in the 1950s: it wasn’t just overlooked, but subtly fueled by having parties with gallons of alcohol and the winking expectation that everyone would have little adventures driving home.

-So yes, we all know that we are greedy consumers who spend too much on useless things, and that there are consequences for it, like when Aunt Sue maxes out the credit cards without telling Uncle Bob.
+So yes, we all know that we are greedy consumers who spend too much on useless things, and that there are consequences for it, like when Aunt Sue maxes out all the family credit cards without telling Uncle Bob.
 We know that we are wasting money on goods that are neither what are promised nor any good value.
 We know that spend, spend, spend is a dangerous high wire act when future income is not guaranteed.
-But we do it anyway, and shrug off the little warning feelings, and laugh when a comic, a comic strip, a political panel, a sitcom or a movie shows us someone doing this sad-clown act with a giant armful of purchases.
+But we do it anyway, and shrug off the warning feelings, and laugh when a comic, a comic strip, a political panel, a sitcom or a movie shows us someone doing that sad-clown act with a giant armful of purchases.
 We can be appropriately—and distantly—rueful at portrayals of people with a mountain of unpaid bills.

-It’s time to sober up and realize that our addiction to consumption is as bad as any other addiction; it damages us in the process and in the consequences.
+It’s time to sober up and realize that our addiction to consumption is as bad as any other jones; it damages us in the process and in the consequences.
 It’s time to push through what we all vaguely know and tacitly agree to keep light, and face the problem, and do something about it.
 It’s time for us to think of a day, not too far off, when someone who boasts about his latest purchase of crap, made by blowing a hole in his credit and bringing no real improvement to his life, is regarded in the same way we see someone who boasts about how blind drunk they were driving home last night: with pity, and horror, and rejection.

 When I outline this thesis of the consumerist basis of our lives for a new listener, one of the most consistent responses I get is emphatic blame for the consumer.
 If I present the ideas to a group, there is sure to be one or more individuals who take the position that consumer excess is the fault of the consumer and no one else.
 Typical assertions are that it’s a matter of individual weakness or lack of willpower, or a lack of adequate education.
 It takes little pressing to make them reduce their claim to some form of “only stupid people buy things they don’t need.”

 Those making this argument, of course, have strength and willpower and intelligence and education, and can’t possibly be induced to buy anything they don’t genuinely need or desire for defensible reasons.
 Ads don’t affect them; they have never bought a single product in their lives because of a marketing campaign.
-They are the independents, the “self-directed consumers,” one of those who moves placidly among the noise and waste of consumer marketing and remains untouched by it.
+They are the independents, the “self-directed consumer,” one of those who moves placidly among the noise and waste of consumer marketing and remain untouched by it.

 Caveat emptor is still as valid a warning as it was in Rome’s heyday; it will never cease to be the buyer’s responsibility to exercise judgment, caution and skepticism.
-However, a world that has built an entire reality around deceiving mass populations into buying products they do not need with money they cannot spare is a difficult place to traverse without making mistakes—the mistakes that millions of us make every day.
+However, a world that has built an entire reality around deceiving mass populations into buying products they do not need with money they cannot spare is a difficult place to traverse without making mistakes—mistakes that millions of us make every day.
 Those who dismiss claims of unseen and undue influence and insist that only stupid, gullible or willfully short-sighted people fall for marketing’s ploys are themselves empty—empty of knowledge, understanding, compassion and anger.
 Knowing and understanding the nature of the fight is essential, as is having some compassion, however distant, for those whose lives have been misdirected and wasted by consumerist influence.
 Anger at such a system is a natural result and the basis for effective action.
-The maxim should be recast for our era, perhaps, as not just caveat emptor but also caveat vacuus… let those empty of understanding beware.
+The maxim should be recast for our era, perhaps, as not just caveat emptor but also caveat vacuus… let the ignorant, those empty of understanding, beware.

-This is not about personal responsibility or some failure of it and a wish to blame individual mistakes on anything but one’s own choices and actions.
+This is not about personal responsibility, or some failure of it and a wish to blame individual mistakes on anything but one’s own choices and actions.
 This is about a society, nation and world that have been manipulated, programmed and directed in ways even the most intelligent and wary individuals rarely perceive.